Opuntia microdasys var. albispina Fobe

 Angel Wings, Polka Dots, Polka Dot Cactus, Honey Bunny, Bunny Ears, Alba Bunny Ears

-Opuntia microdasys var. albispina is a freely clustering cactus with miniature pads.
+Opuntia microdasys var. albispina is a freely clustering cactus with miniature pads that have no spines but instead have numerous white, hair-like glochids in dense clusters.
 It forms a dense shrub up to 2 feet (60 cm) tall and up to 5 feet (1.5 m) across.
-It has no spines but instead has numerous white, hair-like glochids in dense clusters.
-The flowers are lemon yellow, up to 2 inches (5 cm) in diameter, and followed by red fruits.
+Flowers are lemon yellow, up to 2 inches (5 cm) in diameter, and followed by red fruits.

 How to Grow and Care